Evita (musical): Original West End production

-When the recording was released, Lloyd Webber had sent a copy to the renowned American director Harold Prince and invited him to become involved with the eventual staging.
+When the recording was released, Lloyd Webber had sent a copy to the American director Harold Prince and invited him to become involved with the eventual staging.
 Prince agreed, commenting, "Any opera that begins with a funeral can't be all bad", but he advised them that he could not take on any new commitments for the next two years.
 In the meantime, Lloyd Webber and Rice reworked several elements of the show.
 Some songs were dropped and some shortened, while others were introduced and some lyrics rewritten.
 Prince eventually confirmed that he would be ready to start rehearsals in early 1978.
 When he began working on the project in May, he suggested few changes, other than for deleting Che's rock number "The Lady's Got Potential".
 Prince requested a song he could stage to chart Perón's rise to power, and Rice and Lloyd Webber responded with the musical chairs number "The Art of the Possible", during which military officers are eliminated until only Perón remains.

-Evita opened at the Prince Edward Theatre on 21 June 1978 and closed on 18 February 1986, after 3,176 performances.
-Elaine Paige played Eva with David Essex as Che, Joss Ackland as Perón, and Siobhán McCarthy as Mistress.
+Evita opened at the Prince Edward Theatre on 21 June 1978 and closed on 8 February 1986, after 3,176 performances.
+Elaine Paige played Eva with David Essex as Che, Joss Ackland as Perón, Mark Ryan (actor) as Magaldi and Siobhán McCarthy as Mistress.
 Paige was selected from among many hopefuls, after Julie Covington declined the role.
 The production was directed by Harold Prince, choreographed by Larry Fuller, and produced by Robert Stigwood.
 Paige was succeeded by Marti Webb, Stephanie Lawrence, Siobhán McCarthy (who had played The Mistress when the show opened), Jacquey Chappell and ultimately, Kathryn Evans with Maria Morgan.

 Webb originally played the role during Paige's holiday and was persuaded by Prince to remain in the cast as an alternate for two shows each week to aid the transition when she took over the role.
 This set the precedent until the show closed, with Lawrence becoming Webb's alternate.
 Michele Breeze, Paige's original understudy never inherited the role in London but later created it for the original New Zealand production.
 Susannah Fellows also understudied Eva.